awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 1. Choose the **JSON** tab\.

-1. Enter a JSON policy document for the AWS services you want to invoke\.
-Here are two example JSON policy documents\.
+1. Enter a JSON Policy document for the AWS services you want to invoke\.
+Here are two example JSON Policy documents\.

    **Amazon S3 PutObject and GetObject Example**